sherryysj/BankingAppClientSite/README.md

-# RMIT-WDT-Assignment2 Group # 29
-**Group member details**\
-Shujie Yang - s3704732\
-Siyuan Cao - s3502747

 **About this project**\
 This project is developed based on the sample code of RMIT WDT-2021 flexible semester, Tourtial Week6 - "McbaExampleWithLogin".
 We have a good understanding of the code structures and the techniques used in this template.

-**About branching**\
-We have created and used different branches for each part of this Assignment, e.g. 'Pass-part', 'HD-part'.
-As recommended, the Admin site and API are developed as a separated project which is located in the 'Distinction-part' branch of this repository, where as the Client site is in the master branch.

 **The use of Records**\
 In this project Records are used to replace regular Model classes for two main reasons. \